codeceptjs/CodeceptJS/docs/helpers/WebDriverIO.md

 Appends text to a input field or textarea.
 Field is located by name, label, CSS or XPath
+Appium: support, but it's clear a field before insert in apps

 ```js
 I.appendField('#myTextField', 'appended');